open/close all folders

 - Not only does Ristar have a Sound Test set in a concert hall, but you can toggle the Maestro Bird boss from Planet Sonata, mangling every song.

-- Mega Man X1 has two in its options.
+- Mega Man X has two in its options.
 One for Music & another for SFX.

 - Dynamite Headdy, and most Treasure games for that matter.

-- Cosmos Cosmic Adventure had a sound test accessible from the main menu.
+- Cosmo's Cosmic Adventure has a sound test accessible from the main menu.

-- Purple has a sound test which unlocks tracks as they are first heard in the game.
+- Purple has a sound test through which you can listen to any music track from the game, provided you heard them first in the game.

 - The third world in the Wii A Boy and His Blob has a sound test as its big unlockable.
 It takes the form of a small level in the game, with the sounds accessed by feeding the friendly local blobs jellybeans.
 Like all the levels in the game, it also contains a few hidden goodies: remixes of the tunes from the original NES game.

-- Wario Land" Shake It has one, although you'll need to complete all the missions for a level to unlock its music.
-Wario Land 4 is probably an odd case, since it has a sound test made of completely new music not played anywhere else.
-And the karaoke theme from Palm Tree Paradise.
+- Wario Land: Shake It! has one, although you'll need to complete all the missions for a level to unlock its music.
+Wario Land 4 is an odd case, since it has a sound test made of completely new music not played anywhere else, and the karaoke theme from Palm Tree Paradise.